 As further discussed under "General Development of the Business - 2021 Developments" above, on March 1, 2021, the Company announced that it completed its transaction with Kuya to sell a portion of its silver and cobalt mineral exploration assets its Cobalt Camp and form a joint venture to advance the remaining mineral assets comprising the Cobalt Camp.
 The Cobalt Camp is approximately a five-hour drive from Toronto, Ontario.
+On December 31, 2022 the Company signed an option agreement to sell the Company's interest in the Joint Venture created with Kuya related to the Cobalt Camp mineral assets.
+Kuya completed the acquisition under the option on January 5, 2022 completing the sale of the mineral assets.
 The Cobalt Camp is not material property for the purpose of this AIF.